-All candidates are required to submit a minor thesis comprising not less than forty and not more than sixty pages.
-The topic is chosen by the candidate in consultation with academic staff in the German Department.
+All candidates are required to submit a minor thesis comprising not less than 40 and not more than 60 pages.
+The topic is chosen by the candidate in consultation with academic staff in the UCD School of Languages, Literatures & Film.
 It is normally on an area of research related to the courses followed as part of the MA programme.
 It must show evidence of independent work and some originality in its approach to the topic.
-The thesis is written in English (except for native speakers of German).
+The thesis is written in English or German.